harshavardhini33/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 ```
-1. Use the standard libraries in python for Gradient Design.
+1. Use the standard libraries in python.
 2. Set variables for assigning dataset values.
 3. Import LinearRegression from the sklearn.
 4. Assign the points for representing the graph.